stargate-bukkit/Stargate-Bukkit/README.md

 This plugin should be fully compatible all known versions StarGate forks, with the following exceptions:<br>

-- Any version from outside of the bukkit ecosystem
+- Any version from outside the bukkit ecosystem
 - Any version of SGR (version numbers 1.0.0.0+)
 - Any configurations with outdated material names (i.e. numIDs)